michaelrambeau/bestofjs-api/README.md

 ## End points

-* `projects/:owner/:repo/links`: the list of links related to a given GitHub project
+- `projects/:owner/:repo`: retrieve information about a given repository
-* `projects/:owner/:repo/reviews`: the list of reviews related to a given GitHub project
+- `projects/:owner/:repo/user-link`: the list of reviews and link related to a given GitHub project
-* `projects/:owner/:repo`: retrieve information about a given repository

 ### Sample